OUR BRANCH HAS RECENTLY CELEBRATED OUR 90TH ANNIVERSARY: 1929 – 2019

 To join our branch, go to “Members” and then to “Membership”.
 Click on “Membership Application Form” at the bottom of the page.
 Then follow directions.
 Dues are paid annually on July 1.

-Currently, we offer monthly programs that are open to the public, a monthly book club, informal lunchtime discussion groups, a scholarship to a local college-bound student, and an annual STEM Conference for Young Women co-sponsored with James Madison University.
+Currently, we offer programs that are open to the public, two monthly book clubs, informal lunchtime discussion groups, a scholarship to a local college-bound student, and an annual STEM Conference for Young Women co-sponsored with James Madison University.

 AAUW Harrisonburg Board Members

-President Laura Zarrugh Finance VP Darlene Baugh
+President Laura Zarrugh (2018-20)

-Membership Darlene Baugh Hospitality Christina Updike
+Hospitality Christina Updike